Outdoor Yoga Near Lake Cushman

 At the risk of sounding counterintuitive to the free-flowing nature of outdoor yoga, it’s important to hone a few of your favorite poses under the guidance of a certified instructor.
 This can help reduce the risk of injury when you’re on your own.

 There are several yoga classes offered in Hood Canal, and our favorites are at Joonbug Yoga in Shelton and Alderbrook Resort & Spa in Union.
 Joonbug Yoga offers a number of weekly classes, which Alderbrook supplements with weekly and monthly classes.
 We recommend planning a trip to coincide with both!

 Every Tuesday in November and December, a certified yoga instructor from Joonbug Yoga guides a stretching and exercise-focused practice in the heated indoor saltwater pool at Alderbrook.
-It’s free for resort guests, $10 for non-resort guests, and takes place from 10-11am.
+It’s free for resort guests, but there is a fee for non-resort guests.
 As if you needed another reason to swing by Alderbrook!

 There’s an amazingly satisfying and curiously primal aspect to practicing yoga on your own, outside a studio.
-Break loose from the structure of a guided practice, step onto uneven ground, grab a beach towel or Mexican yoga towel, and enjoy!
+Break loose from the structure of a guided practice, step onto uneven ground, grab a beach towel and enjoy!

 Just as a traditional mat doesn’t translate too well outside of the studio, neither does music.
 Unplug: leave the noisemakers in the car and embrace the nature-sounds.
 Though it might be a bit harder to concentrate with the unpredictable bustle of the woods or the shore, welcome the challenge and adapt accordingly.

 Focus on balancing poses rather than down dog holds or vinyasa flows.
 The uneven ground can be hard on wrists, but an engaging challenge for the fast-twitch muscles in your legs.